-The riders placed in the first three positions in the race will be escorted by officials, as quickly as possible, to the podium for the awards ceremony.
-Participation in the podium ceremony by the first three riders is compulsory.
+The riders placed in the first three positions in the race will be directed by officials and proceed, as quickly as possible and without stopping at the pit boxes, to the parc fermé area and podium for the awards ceremony.
+Celebrations on track after the end of the race are permitted.